 Outdoor & Ecological Learning Department

-Mission: We believe education has the opportunity to profoundly change the world.
+Mission: We believe education can change the world.
 Our creative, dynamic, thoughtful and dedicated team employ current research and positive learning environments to engage people in the process of discovery.

 Key Words: Ecology, Citizenship, Placed-Based, Global Education, Sustainability, Action-Leadership, Project-Based, Interdisciplinary, Inquiry, Spirituality, Outdoor Education, Nature-Based, Pluralistic, Permaculture, Evidence-Based Practices, Hard & Soft Skills, Adventure, Service Learning.

 Who we are: We are a collaborative of progressive educators from diverse academic backgrounds.
-We have much in common but perhaps most importantly, we share the common belief that education plays an integral role in developing a learner’s sense of self and belonging in the context of community and place.
+We have much in common but perhaps most importantly, we share the belief that education plays an integral role in developing a learner’s sense of self and belonging in the context of community and place.
 We believe that meaningful learning should inspire, motivate and galvanize learners to take care of themselves, each other, and the planet.

-What we do: The Outdoor & Ecological Learning Department is dedicated to providing students with outstanding learning opportunities that help them to better understand themselves within greater cultural and ecological milieus.
+What we do: We are dedicated to providing students with exceptional learning opportunities that help them to better understand themselves within greater cultural and ecological milieus.
 In doing so, we hope that our students will become spirited citizens and ambassadors of their passion.
-We focus on providing students the necessary skills to deeply engage with their world.
+We focus on providing students the necessary skills to more deeply engage with the world.
 We facilitate opportunities for students to reflect on their personal choices and to explore the relationships between society, economy, culture and the environment.

 Where we work: While LEAP attracts students from around the world, our work is centered on the Northern Sunshine Coast in, British Columbia, Canada.
-We are uniquely situated on the edge of the Salish Sea in the heart of the unseeded traditional territory of the Tla’amin people - the ocean, lakes and mountains are our classroom.
+We are uniquely situated on the edge of the Salish Sea in the heart of the unceded traditional territory of the Tla’amin people - the ocean, lakes and mountains of the region are our classroom.
 Our strongest partner, The Powell River Board of Education has been essential in supporting the development of this program.
 We also have strong partnerships with various organizations which allow us to offer field schools both provincially and internationally.

 "The Outdoor & Ecological Learning Programs in School District 47 help to fill a huge void